pflanze/lili/docs/plan.md

 3. Scheme parser, I already have one (in C++) but it's a bit ugly in places, and it uses the machine stack which can lead to stack overflows which is bad; thus, partially take the existing one and port and improve it, or write a new one from scratch.
+(Note: point 3 on [javascript-plan](javascript-plan.md) will develop a translator from an s-expression based language to JavaScript and that could be extended to output C instead; so the hand-written C based parser might be temporary only, and the attention may primarily be on a subset of the necessary features just for learning how the parser works, and to learn how the generated code should look.)

 4.  the s-expression->core frontend I mentioned above, I'm currently working out the algorithms in Scheme.